phpearth/PHP.earth/content/answers.md

   response.
 * Being sarcastic and rude to beginners is definitely a turn-off.
 * Demonstrate knowledge prior feelings.
+* Vague, short or insufficient answers are not helpful.
+* Repeating answers are not efficient unless answer adds additional information or improves the prior answers.

 ## Why bothering?